square/reader-sdk-flutter-plugin/.github/ISSUE_TEMPLATE/bug_report.md

   For example -
   1. Initialize the SDK
-  1. Get a valid auth code
+  1. Get a valid authz code
   1. Call `await ReaderSdk.authorize(authCode);` and failed

   Here is the piece of code that reproduce the issue.